rirolab/rirolab.github.io/research.markdown

       </a>
 </td>
 <td class="description">
-<b>Natural Language Understanding for Navigation & Manipulation</b>
+<b>Language-guided Quadrupedal Robot Navigation & Manipulation</b>
 <br>Natural language is a convenient means to deliver a user’s high-level instruction.
 We introduce a language-guided manipulation framework that learns common-sense knowledge from natural language instructions and corresponding motion demonstrations.
+We apply the technologies on various quadrupedal robots like Boston Dynamics Spot!
 <br>
 <br>
 <b>Keywords</b>: Quadruped robot, Semantic SLAM, Natural language grounding